 **See also my grain free honey sweetened glazed sugar cookies

 These sugar cookies remind me of the ones you can buy at almost any grocery store.
 You know the ones.
 Soft, colorfully iced with sprinkles, and sold in a clear plastic container.
 Yeah, those!
-Except my recipe isn’t packed full of unpronounceable ingredients that you would never want to put in you or your children’s bodies, not even to mention the gluten and dairy.
+Except my recipe isn’t packed full of unpronounceable ingredients, not even to mention the gluten and dairy.
 And even though these do have sugar in them, they are so much healthier than any kind of cookie you can buy at the supermarket.
 At least that’s what I tell myself after baking and eating cookies all day 🙂 Now when my kids ask for those pretty sugar cookies at the store I can confidently tell them I’ll make them some that are just as good.

 I really, really wanted to use these awesome cowgirl cookie cutters that my mother-in-law gave me, but the dough spread just a tiny bit too much during baking for such an intricate design.
 But it will work perfect for any basic shape such as a circle, triangle, heart, snowflake, snowman, etc… as it only slightly spreads.